SailingCoder/cloud-upload-hub/doc/README_EN.md

 *   `--maxRetryCount`: Maximum number of retry attempts (default is 5).
 *   `--concurrency`: Limit on the number of concurrent uploads (default is 10).
 *   `--headers`: Custom request headers (in JSON format).
-*   `--customConfigPaths`: Paths to custom configuration files (in JSON format array).
 *   `--ossHeaders`: OSS request headers (in JSON format).
 *   `--cosHeaders`: COS request headers (in JSON format).